SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Striped Condor Griffon.md

     effects:
       - effect: The griffon can attempt hide even while observed.
-Additionally, while no enemy has line of effect to them, the griffon can attempt to hide at the end of their turn
+Additionally, while no enemy has line of effect to them, the griffon can attempt to hide at the end of their turn.
 ~~~